aspect-build/aspect-cli/README.md

 sidebar_label: Overview
 ---

-Aspect CLI (`aspect`) is a drop-in replacement for the CLI that comes with [Bazel](http://bazel.build) that adds additional features and extensibility to the popular polyglot build system from Google.
+Aspect CLI (`aspect`) is wrapper for [Bazel], built on top of [Bazelisk], that adds additional features and extensibility to the popular polyglot build system from Google.

 # Why Aspect CLI?